mabrobotics/MD80-x-CANdle-Documentation/quick_start_guide/QuickStartGuide.md

 ## Video tutorials

 Check out our video tutorials if you prefer this way of presentation:
-1. Guide on how to set up a new MD80 to work with a motor of your choice: [MD x CANdle - Brushless Motor Setup Guide](https://www.youtube.com/watch?v=74zTUlJ2hmo&list=PLYKmGVZotGRoMR8eV5AuC2XP_qJsL6Bu6&index=5)
+1. Guide on how to set up a new MD series motor controller to work with a motor of your choice: [MD x CANdle - Brushless Motor Setup Guide](https://www.youtube.com/watch?v=74zTUlJ2hmo&list=PLYKmGVZotGRoMR8eV5AuC2XP_qJsL6Bu6&index=5)
 2. Quick startup guide - watch when your motor is already configured and you'd like to try the examples: [MD x CANdle - Getting Started Tutorial](https://www.youtube.com/watch?v=bIZuhFpFtus&list=PLYKmGVZotGRoMR8eV5AuC2XP_qJsL6Bu6&index=1)
 3. MDtool guide - a short introduction to MDtool and its basic commands (at this point the MDtool has evolved, however, the main principles are the same) [MD x CANdle - MDtool](https://www.youtube.com/watch?v=BrojxsU8oD8&list=PLYKmGVZotGRoMR8eV5AuC2XP_qJsL6Bu6&index=2)
-4. Motion modes guide - an introduction to motion modes available on MD80 [MD x CANdle - motion modes](https://www.youtube.com/watch?v=XnD8sG22zro&list=PLYKmGVZotGRoMR8eV5AuC2XP_qJsL6Bu6&index=3)
+4. Motion modes guide - an introduction to motion modes available on MD series motor controller [MD x CANdle - motion modes](https://www.youtube.com/watch?v=XnD8sG22zro&list=PLYKmGVZotGRoMR8eV5AuC2XP_qJsL6Bu6&index=3)
-5. ROS/ROS2 startup guide - an introduction to ROS/ROS2 drivers for MD80 [MD x CANdle - ROS/ROS2 startup guide](https://www.youtube.com/watch?v=6sLQNaJKuJY&list=PLYKmGVZotGRoMR8eV5AuC2XP_qJsL6Bu6&index=4)
+5. ROS/ROS2 startup guide - an introduction to ROS/ROS2 drivers for MD series motor controller [MD x CANdle - ROS/ROS2 startup guide](https://www.youtube.com/watch?v=6sLQNaJKuJY&list=PLYKmGVZotGRoMR8eV5AuC2XP_qJsL6Bu6&index=4)

 (configuring_MD80_for_new_motor)=
-## Configuring the MD80 controller for a new motor
+## Configuring the MD series controller for a new motor

-MDtool can be used to set up a new motor to work with the MD80 controller.
-This approach simplifies the configuration process so that the end user can reconfigure the MD80 driver to work with almost any brushless motor.
+MDtool can be used to set up a new motor to work with the MD series motor controller controller.
+This approach simplifies the configuration process so that the end user can reconfigure the MD series controller driver to work with almost any brushless motor.

 ```{warning}
 These steps are universal between the controller hardware versions, however, be sure to always check the [maximum ratings](ratings) before applying voltage to the controller.
 ```

-* First, make sure the MD80 controller can work with your motor.
+* First, make sure the MD controller can work with your motor.
 A vast majority of hobby motors will be suitable, although too big motors in terms of power and gimbal motors ( with high phase resistance) might not work as expected.
 Be sure to contact us before you proceed with a gimbal or high-power motor (over 500W peak power).

-* Place the [diametrically magnetized magnet](https://www.mabrobotics.pl/product-page/encoder-magnet) on the motor shaft and mount the MD80 controller firmly, centered above the magnet.
+* Place the [diametrically magnetized magnet](https://www.mabrobotics.pl/product-page/encoder-magnet) on the motor shaft and mount the MD controller firmly, centered above the magnet.

 ```{figure} images/magnet_encoder_asm.png
 :alt: candle